Sai Sivakumar

 Minecraft

-Minecraft is a 3D sandbox game developed my Mojang Studios.
-Attached below is a clip I recorded from a long time ago...:
+Minecraft is a 3D sandbox game developed by Mojang Studios.
+Attached below is a clip I recorded from a long time ago:

 There are many ways to play Minecraft, but there are two primary "modes" the game provides by default.
 In Survival mode, players spawn in a world with natural resources around them that they must extract and use to survive from hunger, monsters that come at night, and nature itself.
 A common goal players have is to defeat the Ender Dragon as part of their quest to progress.
 In Creative mode, players have access to the full palette of blocks and entities present in Minecraft and can build whatever they please.
 In both modes there is some invisible impetus for creativity and self-expression.